 - Child’s name, current year and room number

-- Reason for not returning in 2020
+- Reason for not returning

 Or click here to access a form which can be completed and returned to the front office.

 At Tuart Hill Primary we provide you with several ways to advise us of your child’s absence.

 - SMS 0417 931 262 to send a text message prior to 11am.